Mike Manuel: Singing career

 Mike traveled with his brothers Greg and Mark as the Manuel Family Band, which had three single radio releases that climbed to the Singing News top forty.
 They were also charted as number one in the Christian Country and Country Gospel markets.
 The brothers traveled and sang their original Inspirational Country music in hundreds of churches and concert halls across the United States and in several foreign countries.

 In 1996, Mike Manuel relocated his family to Nashville and began a full-time solo career with a progressive country sound and emphasis.
 Manuel had a succession of fifteen number one radio singles and over twenty awards from various music organizations, including the Country Gospel Music Association 1998 & 1999 National Entertainer of the Year, 1998 National Songwriter of the Year, and 1999 CCMA Male Vocalist of the year.
 He has also performed at the Inspirational Country Music Awards along with many other well-known Country artists such as Wynonna Judd, Josh Turner, and Diamond Rio, where he won the 2006 Songwriter of the Year award.
 Manuel is a board member of the International Country Gospel Music Association.
-Manuel received the prestigious 2015 Sandy Hosey Lifetime Achievement Award during the Artists Music Guild's 2015 AMG Heritage Awards broadcast held on November 14, 2015 in Monroe, NC.